gwilkinson7/Game-Of-Life/README.md

-# GameOfLife
+# Game Of Life
-Small demo functionality for a cellular automata program modelling Conway's Game Of Life.
+Small demo functionality for a cellular automata program modelling Conway's Game Of Life using the .NET framework and Windows Forms.

 # Welcome!
 Thank you for taking a look at my small little project here.
 The goal was to create all of the functionality to render Conway's Game of Life, but I got carried away